-- 13.29 Agencies should consider adopting the following headings in their agency plan, to promote consistency across government and make it easier for the public to access agency information: - establishing and administering the agency's IPS entry - IPS information architecture - information required to be published under the IPS (s 8(2)) - other information to be published (s 8(4)) - IPS compliance review (s 8F). - 13.30 Each of these headings is discussed in more detail below.
-In addition, an agency plan template is available at Annexure A Model Agency plan . - 13.31 The agency plan should explain how the agency will facilitate public access to the information published in an agency's IPS entry.
-Matters that can be addressed include: - whether information will be published on the agency's website, or on another website, for example, the website of the portfolio department (where applicable), legislation.gov.au or data.gov.au - the headings under which information will be published (see [13.151]-[13.152] below for a suggested heading structure)
+13.31 Agencies should consider adopting the following headings in their agency plan, to promote consistency across government and make it easier for the public to access agency information:

+- establishing and administering the agency's IPS entry

+- structure of the IPS

+- information required to be published under the IPS (s 8(2))

+- other information to be published (s 8(4))

+- IPS compliance review (s 8F).

+13.32 Each of these headings is discussed in more detail below.
+In addition, an agency plan template is available at Annexure A - Model Agency plan .

+13.33 The agency plan should explain how the agency will facilitate public access to the information published in an agency's IPS entry.
+Matters that can be addressed include:

-- how the IPS entry will be clearly identified on the agency website (for example, by using the IPS icon recommended by the Information Commissioner in the Guidance for agency websites: 'Access to information' webpage) - whether a sitemap and search function will be provided - whether an alert service will be provided for changes or additions to the IPS and how a member of the public can subscribe to the alert service - how the agency will comply with its WCAG 2.0 Level AA obligations in establishing and maintaining its IPS entry - the mechanism(s) that will be adopted by the agency for inviting community feedback on its IPS entry and compliance, and how the agency will evaluate and respond to comments received.
+- whether information will be published on the agency's website, or on another website, for example, the website of the portfolio department (where applicable), legislation.gov.au or data.gov.au - the headings under which information will be published (see [13.152] below for a suggested heading structure) - how the IPS entry will be clearly identified on the agency website (for example, by using the IPS icon recommended by the Information Commissioner in the Guidance for agency websites: 'Access to information' webpage)5 - whether a sitemap and search function will be provided - whether an alert service will be provided for changes or additions to the IPS and how a member of the public can subscribe to the alert service - how the agency will comply with its WCAG 2.0 Level AA obligations in establishing and maintaining its IPS entry6 - the mechanism(s) that will be adopted by the agency for inviting community feedback on its IPS entry and compliance, and how the agency will evaluate and respond to comments received.